SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: The SySeVR Framework

-As a running example, the third column in Fig. \ref{Fig_generating_code_gadgets} shows the program slice of SyVC ``$data$'', where the backward slice corresponds to function $func$ and the forward slice corresponds to functions $func$ and $printLine$.
+As a running example, the third column in Fig. \ref{Fig_generating_code_gadgets} shows the program slice of SyVC ``$data$'', where the backward slice corresponds to function $func$ and the forward slice corresponds to functions $func$ and $println$.
 It is worth mentioning that for obtaining the forward slice of a SyVC, we leverage only data dependency for two reasons: (i) statements affected by a SyVC via control dependency would not be vulnerable in most cases and (ii) utilizing statements that have a control dependency on a SyVC would involve many statements that have little to do with vulnerabilities.
+Consider for example a pointer variable SyVC in the condition expression of a ``while'' loop.
+If the pointer variable is not referred to in the body of the ``while'' loop, the statements in the body of the ``while'' loop are affected by the SyVC only via control dependency, meaning that the SyVC would not cause any vulnerability in the body of the ``while'' loop.
+If the forward slice of the pointer variable related SyVC mentioned above involves a control dependency, all of the statements in the body of the ``while'' loop, which are control-dependent on the SyVC, would be contained in the SeVC despite that they have little to do with vulnerabilities.
 On the other hand, for obtaining the backward slice of a SyVC, we leverage both data dependency and control dependency.

-{\bf Step 3 (lines \ref{algorithm2:begin-step3}-\ref{algorithm2:end-step3} in Algorithm \ref{alg_obtaining_ SeVC})}.
+{\bf Step 3 (Lines \ref{algorithm2:begin-step3}-\ref{algorithm2:end-step3} in Algorithm \ref{alg_obtaining_ SeVC})}.
 This step transforms program slices to SeVCs as follows.
 First, the algorithm transforms the statements belonging to function $f_i$ and appearing in ${\sf ps}_{i,j,z}$ as nodes to a SeVC, while preserving the order of these statements in $f_i$.
-As a running example shown in Fig. \ref{Fig_generating_code_gadgets}, 13 statements belong to function $func$, and 3 statements belong to function $printLine$.
-According to the order of these statements in the two functions, we obtain two ordered sets of statements: lines \{7, 9, 10, 11, 12, 14, 16, 18, 22, 23, 24, 25, 26\} and lines \{1, 3, 4\}.
+As a running example shown in Fig. \ref{Fig_generating_code_gadgets}, 13 statements belong to function $func$, and 3 statements belong to function $println$.
+According to the order of these statements in the two functions, we obtain two ordered sets of statements: Lines \{7, 9, 10, 11, 12, 14, 16, 18, 22, 23, 24, 25, 26\} and Lines \{1, 3, 4\}.